pnp/blog/content/post/upload-documents-to-sp-using-graph-and-msal/index.md

   sessionStorage.setItem("msalAuthName", authResponse.account.username);
 }
 ```

 We also have a function to get the msal token.
 This function is used in the next step when we call Graph.
-Here you can also se an example of ataining the token silently.
+Here you can also see an example of obtaining the token silently.

 ```javascript
 export async function getMsalToken() {
   let username = sessionStorage.getItem("msalAuthName");